 — The Van (@ItsTheVan) October 27, 2013

 Reddin also relies on texts, emails and direct messages from the homeless to figure out exactly what to bring and when.
 “We hear people say, ‘Why does a homeless person have a phone?’ ” Reddin says.
 “We say, ‘It’s 2013.
-Everyone has a phone.’ ” (This is especially true in Arkansas where some phone companies, including Budget Mobile and AT&T, offer free “Lifeline” services to people enrolled in the federal Supplemental Nutrition Assistance Program, known as food stamps, and other government assistance programs.)
+Everyone has a phone.’”
+(This is especially true in Arkansas where some phone companies, including Budget Mobile and AT&T, offer free “Lifeline” services to people enrolled in the federal Supplemental Nutrition Assistance Program, known as food stamps, and other government assistance programs.)
 The One receives anywhere from a handful to a few dozen requests every week, covering a wide range of items, from food to bug spray to blankets.
 “I have women calling me with two kids asking for diapers,” he says.
 “You know how expensive diapers are?”

 Since then, McAfee has been visited every week by The Van.
 “If there’s a dire need I text someone, and within a couple days they come out and bring it to me,” McAfee says.

-The Van’s work—and Reddin’s uncompromising ethics—have made him something of a folk hero in Little Rock, a burly saint clad in ripped blue jeans.
+The Van’s work — and Reddin’s uncompromising ethics — have made him something of a folk hero in Little Rock, a burly saint clad in ripped blue jeans.
 The local Sync Magazine has dubbed Reddin the “homeless heretic.”
 And his message is spreading.
-In addition to the original Van, Arkansas now boasts “The Mission Machine” in Searcy and “The Russ Bus” in Russellville— thanks to volunteers spurred by Reddin’s mission.
+In addition to the original Van, Arkansas now boasts “The Mission Machine” in Searcy and “The Russ Bus” in Russellville — thanks to volunteers spurred by Reddin’s mission.
 Terry Smith, who drives the “VanLanta” in Atlanta, got word of The One last year and thought the same kind of operation could work in her city, right down to Reddin’s divine inspiration: She wrote “Jesus was homeless” in white ink on her van’s back window.

 Josh Fendley, the founder of The People Tree, which helps Little Rock’s homeless through urban agriculture projects, recalls an eye-opening exchange with Reddin when the two were just getting their respective nonprofits off the ground.
 “I asked him one important question.
-‘Tell my why you’re doing this: Do you love these people—do you feel in your heart this attraction and pull and love for them that makes you serve them—or is it a sense of rage that these people are in this state?’ ” Fendley says.
+‘Tell my why you’re doing this: Do you love these people — do you feel in your heart this attraction and pull and love for them that makes you serve them — or is it a sense of rage that these people are in this state?’ ” Fendley says.
 “And he said the first one…love of the individual.”

-That love brought Reddin to Jimmy Treece last Christmas.
+That love brought Reddin to Jimmy Treece at Christmas.
 Reddin knew where Treece would be; he had given Treece the tent and other supplies five months earlier.
 When he drove down the dirt path into the trees, he knew Treece needed more than food and a few blankets.
 “Aaron brought me over to the warehouse, where he told me I’d stay until the snow melted,” Treece says.

 And stay he did.
 Treece is a trained carpenter and electrician.
 After doing some routine maintenance around the warehouse, Reddin asked him to stay at the warehouse—where they both have their own bedrooms—and sign on permanently with The One.
 He agreed, and has been going on runs with Reddin for nearly a year, becoming almost as synonymous with The Van as Reddin.
 It is a remarkable transformation—a sheep, now found, has begun to care for his own flock.